avipars/CS-Resources/cpp_workshop/Exam_2022/README.md

 Q3 A

-Q4 A (some people chose E and got partial credit)
+Q4 A (some people chose E and got partial credit - due to misunderstanding of move ctor)

 Q5 D